LemonPi/lemonpi.github.io/projects/binder/binder.md

 permalink: /projects/binder/index.html
 ---

 In a team of three, we considered how to solve the problem of binder misalignment.
+Check out my team mates' documentation of their work on this project: [Cameron](http://cameronbuttazzoni.wix.com/design#!bringing-a-product-to-life/c228d) [David] (http://dasburey.wix.com/design-portfolio#!product-design/cfhz)
 <div class="frames">
 <img src="misaligned.jpg">
 <p>A typical misalignment</p>